 How can you use Bollinger Bands to buy/sell?

-The Bollinger Bands do not traditionally tell you where exactly to buy or sell, however they can be used in conjunction with other indicators to help develop this conclusion.
+The Bollinger Bands do not traditionally tell you where exactly to buy or sell, however, they can be used in conjunction with other indicators to help develop this conclusion.
 As mentioned above the upper band and lower band, show us the areas of bullish and bearish trends.
-However if a trader wanted to use this information in deciding a potential entry level they may combine in with say the RSI.
+However, if a trader wanted to use this information in deciding a potential entry-level they may combine it with say the RSI.